caredove/CD-Integrations-Wordpress/README.txt

 2. This is the second screen shot

 == Changelog ==
+= 0.4.2 =
+* made only modaal scrollable when open

 = 0.4.1 =
 * Fixed modaal load error, where caredove.com was preffacing all URLs
-• Removed unnecessary prefix JS
+* Removed unnecessary prefix JS

 = 0.4.0 =
 * Added and connected view page preview button for services button popup